AmadeusITGroup/CrawlerBox/README.md

 ### Installation
 CrawlerBox is meant to be run on Windows.

-#### Necessary dependencies
-First you need to install [vcredist_x64.exe](https://www.microsoft.com/en-gb/download/details.aspx?id=40784) from the Visual C++ Redistributable Packages for Visual Studio 2013.
-It is necessary for the working of the library responsible for reading QR codes ([QReader](https://pypi.org/project/qreader/)).

 #### Local installation
 Local installation can be done using uv